TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-05-11-you-dont-know-what-you-dont-know.md

 title: "You don't know what you don't know."
 layout: post
 ---
 One of my favorite statements is *"You don't know what you don't know."* It's so true, and yet we forget it every day.
-Here's an example, based on a real life event that happened to me yesterday.
+Here's an example, based on a real life event that happened to me yesterday, on the [SawStop Users' Group on Facebook](https://www.facebook.com/groups/sawstopusersgroup/){:target="_blank"}. [^1]

 ***This is not verbatim***, because I already deleted the original post and frankly, I don't remember the exact words, but it's close enough to make the point.